shreytheshreyas/tp/docs/DeveloperGuide.md

 ---

-## Design
+## **Design**
 Developers are welcome to contribute by submitting issues or pull requests on our repository.
-The design section is a good place to start learning about EZ Manager’s architecture and various components.
+The design section is a good place to start learning about Ez Manager’s architecture and various components.
 Most developers will contribute to the app mainly through addition of new user commands.
 The section “Addition of new commands” will provide a step-by-step walkthrough to ensure new commands follow the overall architecture.
 Figure 2 below shows the overall class diagram for EZ Manager.

 <center><img src = "https://i.ibb.co/92p7mtp/Figure2.png"></center>

-### Consideration
+### **Consideration**
 Eazy was developed via a breadth first iterative approach with new commands progressively added.
 An n-tier architecture ensured separation of concern between various layers of the architecture but much of the program’s logic remained in the Command classes.
 This design architecture ensured minimal changes to the codebase when new commands were added.
 Often, new commands or feature addition required changes to only a single data class and addition of a new independent command class.

-### Overall Architecture
+### **Overall Architecture (Sean)**
-EZ Manager consists of 4 main layers:
+Ez Manager consists of 4 main layers:
 * Ui: Handles the output of the app
 * Logic: Command parser and executor
 * Model: Data classes
 * Storage: Handles the saving and loading of data to the hard disk

 The Ui and Storage layer contains a single class.
 The model layer contained a member, a task and a project class and the logic layer contained a single parser class and various command classes.
 Functionality was exposed directly through these command classes, eliminating the need for redundant classes with few methods.
-In a small app like EZ Manager, this enhanced code maintainability and readability.
+In a small app like Ez Manager, this enhanced code maintainability and readability.

 Now, we will delve into more detail about each component.

-### UI Component
+### **UI Component (Riaz Ahamed)**
 API: Ui.java
 Introduction:
 The Ui.java is a class made up of various acknowledgement messages to be displayed after the user inputs a command.

 Abstraction:
 Every message in the class is stored as a String and it is abstracted to a method.
 This method is called after the execution of a command.

 Access:
 Every method in the Ui class is a static method.
 Hence, every command class calls the appropriate static methods directly from the Ui class.

-### Logic Component
+### **Logic Component (Sean Tan)**
 As user commands follow a fixed format, a generic parser can extract command types and parameters for all commands.
 This is handled by the parser class.
 The parser then passes the extracted values to specific command classes.
 Below are the workings of the Parser and Commands.

 **Parser**

 User inputs are passed to the static parse method of the parser class.
 The parser then calls instances of command classes for command execution.
 The following are handled by the parser.